nipunbatra/blog-old/_posts/2021-06-14-setup-ipad.md

 For the long run, ofcourse, I would not recommend this kind of a setup.
 There is some learning and fun in getting a "resticted" device to function well, but as a main machine, probably no, at least not for the next few months.
 A comparably priced laptop (say M1 Macbook Air) would offer a lot more.

-There are many things I'm missing
+There are many things I'm missing:

 - Projection to a projector and screen recording do not work at the same time.
 - No proper dev environment like VSCode